HL-42 (spacecraft): How big should the HL-42 be? The down mass problem

-Given three crew-rotation missions per year, each one would have to carry between three and four tonnes of down cargo.
+Given three crew-rotation missions per year, each must carry between three and four tonnes of down cargo.
 Team 2 calculated that this could be done by scaling up the HL-20 design by a factor of 1.42, coincidentally giving it a length of 42 feet (and the name HL-42).
 The combined mass of crew and cargo was set at 4.2 tonnes.

 The baseline annual up cargo manifest would then look like this:

-On the downward journey this manifest would return 78 mid-deck lockers, all extravehicular activity suits, and approximately 65 percent of the user pressurized racks (ISPRs).
+On the downward journey, this manifest would return 78 mid-deck lockers, all extravehicular activity suits, and approximately 65 percent of the user pressurized racks (ISPRs).

-According to Fig. 19, the HL-42 would carry one or two ISPRs on routine upward flights; but diagrams of its internal arrangement show stowage for three.
+According to Fig. 19, the HL-42 would carry one or two ISPRs on routine upward flights, but diagrams of its internal arrangement show stowage for three.

 The system was designed to be flexible.
-If experience revealed a need for extra downmass at some times, extra HL-42 flights could be scheduled, or the sequence could be changed.
-Since all three vehicles used the same new heavy launcher this would cause minimum disruption to launch processing.
+If experience revealed a need for extra down mass at some times, extra HL-42 flights could be scheduled, or the sequence could be changed.
+Since all three vehicles used the same new heavy launcher, this would cause minimum disruption to launch processing.

-Team 2 were very much aware that their minimal downmass provision might attract criticism: "The acceptability of this level of return (approximately 15 percent of delivered mass) represents an issue that should be addressed in the final Space Station Freedom logistics scenario."
+Team 2 was very much aware that their minimal down mass provision might attract criticism: "The acceptability of this level of return (approximately 15 percent of delivered mass) represents an issue that should be addressed in the final Space Station Freedom logistics scenario."
 However, later ISS experience suggested that this would not have been a problem.

 The HL-42 had about the same cargo capacity as the later uncrewed SpaceX Dragon, and for at least five years after the retirement of the Shuttle in July 2011 the Dragon was the only craft capable of carrying significant downmass from the ISS.

 The actual downmass figures for its first four Commercial Resupply Services missions CRS-1 to CRS-4 were 0.9 tonnes, 1.4 tonnes, 1.6 tonnes, and 1.5 tonnes, over the three years from 2012 to 2014.
 This suggests that the HL-42 would indeed have had sufficient capacity, especially with three flights a year.
 It would also have given the down-cargo a gentler ride than the Dragon (1.5g deceleration compared to 3.5g for the Dragon) and a much more convenient landing on a runway (rather than the Pacific Ocean splashdown of the Dragon).